yawenguan/yawenguan.github.io/aboutme.md

 subtitle:
 ---

+I will be joining the Department of Statistics at Colorado State University as an Assistant Professor this Fall!

 My name is Yawen Guan, I am an Assistant Professor in the Department of Statistics at University of Nebraska - Lincoln.
 Prior to joining UNL, I spent two years at SAMSI/NC State University as a postdoctoral fellow developing spatiotemporal methods for air quality, and emulation-calibration methods for the Artic sea ice.